 In all these situations are lack of dignity manifests as a lack of genuineness or cowardice.
 We feel a bad taste in our mouth, and the other party senses it as well.

 The attitude of dignity not only prevents such situations but makes our actions helpful.
 Even if we decided not to give anything to a beggar and instead explain to this person why we do it, then perhaps it may become helpful.
 The same may take place when we refuse to accept someone’s views or advice – as long as we do it with dignity and courage and without aggression, nothing problematic happens in spite that the other party may feel angry or hurt.

 Such a form of dignity is by no means easy.
 We are strongly conditioned to avoid what we expect may have unpleasant consequences.
 That is why the attitude is so important – it helps us to return to our original dignity.
 The specific methods will be discussed in a separate section later on.

 At its arising of humanity, its dignity was present in a symbolic manner, which we share with other hominids by standing upright on two feet as Homo Erectus.
 Afterwards, as Homo Sapiens, we exhibited our dignity an aspect of human wisdom via its qualities such as compassion, ability to relate cause with results, generalize and discern could are incompatible with sloppiness, laziness and impulsiveness.

-This situation continued until humanity felt into the trap of stratification, particularly with the emergence of wars and slavery.
+This situation continued until humanity felt into the trap of stratification, particularly with the emergence of patriarchy, wars and slavery.
 It seems obvious that a slave who was treated with lesser respect and care than animals could not maintain an attitude of self-dignity.
 From those times on, dignity was a quality reserved mainly for the upper class, particularly the priests, warriors and aristocracy.

 This version of dignity has degenerated as a drive for higher social position, external appearance, proper rituals and expensive levels of education.